 We will do Whatever It Takes to help you feel well, recover your health, improve your relationships with others, and determine your destiny.
 We are driven to meticulously identify and precisely treat the underlying genetic and biological causes of emotional distress, the root causes of the emotional pain; persistently striving to help our patients achieve a full recovery.

 Our psychiatrists use a functional medicine approach to promote mental wellness and prevent disease progression, by uncovering the root causes of your mental health concerns and systematically addressing each of them.
 We will do an in-depth assessment of the origins of your emotional distress, including cellular and microbiome-related contributors.
 We will not treat your symptoms in a trial-and-error fashion.
-Instead, using Personalized Precision Psychiatry, we focus on you instead of your disease by using personalized laboratory testing (including genetic and microbiome testing) to create a unique personal database of your underlying genetic and biologic vulnerabilities.
+Instead, using Personalized Precision Psychiatry, we focus on you instead of your disease by using personalized laboratory testing (including genetic, microbiome, and nutritional testing) to create a unique personal database of your underlying genetic and biologic vulnerabilities.
 And then, one-by one, we address each and every one of them.

 For example, we not uncommonly discover that a “leaky gut” predisposes to both acute and chronic mental health problems.
 As you can see in the infographic below, when the microbiome is unhealthy, incompletely digested foods and intestinal bacteria can leak into the bloodstream, promoting systemic inflammation, and what we call “leaky gut – leaky brain – leaky emotions.”